-While Wh tends to describe the energy stored in a battery, W is more frequently used to describe how much energy your device consumes.
+While the term Wh is used to describe the energy stored in a battery, W is more frequently used to describe how much power (power is energy per unit of time) your device consumes.

-Different appliances require different amounts of W (watt or wattage)
+Different appliances require different amounts of W (Watts or wattage)

 Assuming there are 3 small waterwheels, the weight of their bodies differs.

-To spin the wheel, the heaviest one requires a strong jet of water.
+To spin the wheel, the heaviest one requires a strongest jet of water.